 - Other End-of-Life Expenses

-After adding all these expenses up, the final bill can be well over $20,000.
+After adding all these expenses up, the final expenses can be well over $20,000.

-When looking at how much burial insurance costs, the price will vary depending on four important factors:
+When looking at how much final expense insurance costs, the price will vary depending on four important factors.

 Age: The older you are when you take out coverage, the higher the monthly premiums will be.